lemonase/pastabot/README.md

   Lists the titles of the top <count> copypasta posts.
   - aliases: `l`, `li`
 - `pasta!rand [hot|top|new] [<count>]`
-  Get a random copypasta where <count> is the highest number.
-Default is 100
+  Get a random copypasta where <count> is the max.
+Default is 100.
   - aliases: `r`, `random`

-## Installation
+## Getting API keys

 The script currently needs some API credentials from both Discord and Reddit.